Proof of impossibility: Proof of halting

-String compressibility: Chaitin's proof
+Information theory

+Compression of random strings

 For an exposition suitable for non-specialists, see Beltrami p.
 108ff.
 Also see Franzen Chapter 8 pp. 137–148, and Davis pp. 263–266.
 Franzén's discussion is significantly more complicated than Beltrami's and delves into Ω—Gregory Chaitin's so-called "halting probability".
 Davis's older treatment approaches the question from a Turing machine viewpoint.
 Chaitin has written a number of books about his endeavors and the subsequent philosophic and mathematical fallout from them.

 A string is called (algorithmically) random if it cannot be produced from any shorter computer program.
 While most strings are random, no particular one can be proved so, except for finitely many short ones: